Pain in amphibians: Culinary

 It has been claimed that frogs killed for eating are "...sliced through the belly while they are still fully conscious and they can take up to an hour to die."

 Legislation

 In the UK, the legislation protecting animals during scientific research, the Animals (Scientific Procedures) Act 1986, protects amphibians from the moment they become capable of independent feeding.
-The legislation protecting animals in most other circumstances in the UK is the Animal Welfare Act 2006, which states that in the Act, animal means a vertebrate other than man", thereby including amphibians.
+The legislation protecting animals in most other circumstances in the UK is the Animal Welfare Act 2006, which states that in the Act, animal means a vertebrate other than man", thereby including amphibians.The Animal Welfare (Sentience) Act 2022 includes all vertebrates under its definition of sentience.

 The 1974 Norwegian Animal Rights Law states it relates to mammals, birds, frogs, salamanders, reptiles, fish, and crustaceans.

 In the US, the legislation protecting animals during scientific research is the Animal Welfare Act.
 This Act excludes protection of "cold-blooded" animals, thereby excluding amphibians from protection.